attila-i-szabo/attila-i-szabo.github.io/_posts/2024-04-22-work-with-me.md

 Please also arrange for two confidential letters of recommendation to be sent to [aszabo@pks.mpg.de](mailto:aszabo@pks.mpg.de) (subject line: "PhD reference [candidate's name]").
 At least one of these should be written by a research (e.g., master's thesis) supervisor.

-To receive full consideration, all application materials should be submitted by **12 May**.
-However, applications sent after this date will also be considered until the position is filled.
+Applications will be considered continuously until the position is filled.